-The College community encourages the reporting of misconduct and crimes by Reporting Parties and witnesses.
-Sometimes, Reporting Parties or witnesses are hesitant to report to College officials or participate in resolution processes because they fear that they themselves may be accused of various policy violations.
-It is in the best interest of this College that as many Reporting Parties as possible choose to report to College officials and that witnesses come forward to share what they know.
-To encourage reporting, the College offers Sexual Misconduct Reporting Parties and witness's amnesty from minor policy violations.
+The College community encourages the reporting of misconduct and crimes.
+Sometimes, complainants or witnesses are hesitant to report to College officials or participate in resolution processes because they fear they themselves may be accused of various policy violations.
+It is in the best interest of this College that as many complainants as possible choose to report to College officials and that witnesses come forward to share what they know.
+To encourage reporting, the College offers sexual harassment complainants and witnesses amnesty from minor policy violations.